ITSvitCo/Datacharmer/README.md

 * Configuration Management tool for configuring server (Saltstack/Ansible/Puppet/Chef)

 # Installation process
+> **NOTE!** Before proceeding make sure that the user that will be used to connect to the remote host is a member of the `sudo` group.
+For more details on how to add the user to the `sudo` group, please refer to this [manual](http://askubuntu.com/a/2224).

 1. Clone/download the repository from GitHub:
 ```
 git clone https://github.com/ITSvitCo/Datacharmer.git